FYRE Living/Learning Community

 Loyola has a great opportunity for you.

-The First Year Research Experience Living/Learning Community, or FYRE, is a unique opportunity that we offer at Loyola to incoming freshman interested in science, technology, engineering, and mathematics (STEM) careers.
+The First Year Research Experience Living/Learning Community, or FYRE, is a unique opportunity that we offer at Loyola to freshman interested in science, technology, engineering, and mathematics (STEM) careers.

 The program, which will welcome up to 160 FYRE Scholars in the fall 2018 semester, has a few main components:

 - You will be a part of a FYRE Living/Learning Community.
-This requires you to live in San Francisco Hall with the other FYRE Scholars (or be a commuter with access to San Francisco activities).
-The Learning Community will provide study groups, a place to get information about campus, social events, and an undergraduate Resident Assistant familiar with the FYRE Program.
+The Learning Community will provide study groups, a place to get information about campus, social events, and undergraduate mentors familiar with the FYRE Program.
 Find out more about LUC Learning Communities at http://www.luc.edu/learningcommunity/.

 - In the spring, you will be enrolled in a mandatory one credit hour Loyola Seminar course taught by science, math, or computer science faculty.
 This will be an introduction to research practice, ethics, and career opportunities in STEM fields, as well as to the projects being conducted by Loyola faculty, staff, and students right here on the Lakeshore campus, at the Health Sciences Division (HSD), or at the Loyola University Retreat and Ecology Center (LUREC).

 To be eligible, you do not need prior research experience, but you need to take an introductory science or math course in your first semester and also enroll for one in the spring.
 Applications will be accepted from all students, but to ensure a diverse community, preference will be given to students from underrepresented groups, women, and first-generation college students.
 Preference will also be given to students interested in research in the following areas: Bioinformatics, Chemistry, Chemistry Education, Computer Science, Engineering Science, Environmental Science, Mathematics, Physics, and Statistics.